kcuzner/led-watch/bootloader/README.md

 ## Program Format

-This bootloader lives in the first 4KB sector of program flash and reserves the first 256 bytes of EEPROM.
+This bootloader lives in the first 8KB of program flash and reserves the first 256 bytes of EEPROM.
 Programs to be loaded through this bootloader must have their sections located in the following format:

 ```
 Flash:
-0x08001000: User program (.text, .rodata, etca (the bootloader reserves the first sector)
+0x08002000: User program (.text, .rodata, etc)

 EEPROM:
 0x08080010-0x08080FFF: EEPROM (the bootloader reserves the first 256 bytes)